DistributedProofreaders/dproofreaders/SETUP/UNICODE.md

 ## Fonts

+The code includes two web fonts which include a wide range of Unicode characters.

-The code includes DejaVu Sans Mono, a member of the [DejaVu font family](https://dejavu-fonts.github.io/).
-This font includes a wide range of Unicode characters and is the default font for new users.
-It is also the fallback if users select a different proofreading font to ensure that characters have an available monospace representation to present if the selected proofreading font does not.
+* DejaVu Sans Mono, a member of the
+  [DejaVu font family](https://dejavu-fonts.github.io/).
+This is the default font for new users and is also the fallback if users select a different proofreading font to ensure that characters have an available monospace representation to present if the selected proofreading font does not.
+* [DP Sans Mono](https://www.pgdp.net/wiki/DP_Sans_Mono).
+This font is derived from DejaVu Sans Mono with changes to facilitate accurate proofreading and enable the quicker discovery of errors and scannos.

 ## Other resources